tu-team/2/doc/product-description.md

 ###Prototype Functional Goals and Objectives

+Prototype is capable of following functions:

+ 1. Dialog support
+   2. Clarification requests.
+ 1. Training:
+   2. Training domain(s) concepts.
+   2. Training problem solving how-to-s.
+ 1. Operation:
+   2. Find solution.

+Main interface of the system is natural language English.
+Both training and operation are implemented via one Instant Messenger like GUI.
+All communications with the system is done in dialog, system processes the inbound support request and clarifies all obscure unclear phrases and concepts.
+Human operator provides clarifications and then system process clarifications till it becomes able to find proper solution.
+Training is done in similar way: operator provides training request explaining new concepts, solution how-to-s.
+Clarification is used for training of the system also.

 Specific functional objectives the prototype will demonstrate and why these are significant Environment- show customer how we can do it, easy to use, intuitive, etc.  Input, Output.
 Table of comparison between Current systems and TU Prototype either in here or next section.